Desk stretches between meetings: quick relief when busy

 Stand facing your open office door (or the edge of your desk if you are in a tight space).
 Place your right forearm against the door frame at shoulder height, palm facing forward.
 Step your right foot forward and rotate your torso to the left.
 You should feel a stretch across your right chest and shoulder.

-Hold for 15-20 seconds.
+Hold for 15 to 20 seconds, breathing slowly.
 Repeat on the other side, placing your left forearm on the frame and rotating right.

-The chest opener stretch is the counterpose to everything video calls do to your posture.
-Your pectoral muscles have been shortened all morning – the chest opener lengthens them.
-The stretch engages your rhomboid muscles (between your shoulder blades), which is exactly where most meeting tension lives.
+The chest opener stretch is the counterpose to what video calls do to your posture.
+Your pectoral muscles have been shortened all morning, and the chest opener lengthens them.
+Drawing your shoulder blades together as you open the chest also engages the rhomboid muscles between them, an area where a lot of meeting tension settles [5].

-Opening your chest realigns your shoulders after hours of internal rotation from typing and reaching.
-The Mayo Clinic recommends stretching all major muscle groups, with particular attention to areas affected by repetitive work postures [3].
+Opening your chest helps realign your shoulders after hours of internal rotation from typing and reaching.
+The Mayo Clinic recommends regular stretching as part of a flexibility routine, focusing on the major muscle groups you use most [3].

 Duration: 30 seconds per side | Best for: Between calls or at lunch | Difficulty: Very easy